isexe/Exercise-4.1/README.md

 # Exercise-4.1
 The work Isaac Sexe has done for Exercise 4.1 of Module 4 in CMP_SC 4320.
-This exercise features a spreadsheet as well as a pdf of the spreadsheet and a couple paragraphs summarizing the spreadsheet.
+This repository features a spreadsheet as well as a pdf of the spreadsheet and a couple paragraphs summarizing the spreadsheet.